-Our board of directors has determined that Xue Hongwei, an independent director and chair of our audit committee, qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Rules.
+Our board of directors has determined that Ms. Li Yanyun, an independent director and chair of our audit committee, qualifies as an "audit committee financial expert" as defined in Item 16A of Form 20-F and satifies the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and Rule 10A-3 under the Exchange Act.